Top Online Occupational Therapy Assistant (OTA) Programs

 In

 Online occupational therapy assistant programs allow you to earn an accredited degree with the flexibility of distance learning.
-In online OTA programs, you can use email, chat, and learning management systems such as Blackboard to collaborate with professors and peers.
-You can also submit assignments, ask questions, share notes, and take exams all from the comfort of home or a coffee shop.
+In online OTA programs, you can use email, chat, and learning management systems to collaborate with professors and peers, submit assignments, ask questions, share notes, and take exams — all from the comfort of home or a coffee shop.

 Because occupational therapy involves patients, earning your OTA degree online also means hands-on training.
 OTA students need to learn how to use specific tools and apply therapy techniques while at a campus or an approved healthcare facility.
 But how does that all work?
 What do you, as a student, need to keep in mind when searching for OTA programs with key online elements and the best hands-on training support?
 Read on to see inside online occupational therapy assistant programs and learn what it takes to get started.